Should I grow my business?

 Common issues that businesses often face during growth, and tips for overcoming these difficulties through proper planning and management.

 There are many reasons why a growth strategy can cause problems for a business.
-Common challenges of growth include:
+Common challenges include:

 - lack of control